 - Moreover, Four States (Arkansas, Florida, Louisiana, and Missouri) prohibit the permanent transfer of legal custody of a child without a court order (which is sometimes referred to as “rehoming”).

-When a parent’s new spouse adopts the parent’s child from a different partner, we call it stepparent adoption.
-The process is easier than traditional adoption if the birth parents both consent.
-If one of the parents does not consent or cannot be found, however, it will be necessary to involve an attorney and there is a significant amount of time and paper work involved.
+When a parent's new spouse adopts the parent's child from a different partner, we call it step-parent adoption.
+The process is easier than traditional adoption when both of the birth parents consent.
+If one of the parents does not consent or cannot be found, however, it will be necessary to engange an attorney and there is a significant amount of time and paper work involved.

 When a child's relative steps forward to adopt the child, we call it relative, or kinship adoptions as it is called in some states.
 Usually the adoptive parents are grandparents, aunts and uncles, and it generally involves the death or incapacitation of the birth parents.
 The law favors relatives raising children, and accordingly the process is significantly easier than other types of adoption.